gaboesquivel/gaboesquivel/content/projects/tikr.md

 ---
 title: "Tikr"
 slug: "tikr"
-description: "Tikr is an online store with dynamic, real-time fluctuating prices, offering a unique shopping experience.
-It operates on the Ruby on Rails-based Spree backend framework.\n My role at Tikr encompassed full-stack development with a focus on frontend development and customization of the Spree backend framework."
+description: "An online store built on Spree with realtime price changes, a custom Rails backend, and a responsive storefront."
 tech:
   - Ruby on Rails
   - Spree